Phoenix V3 heavy ion source of the SPIRAL2 facility at GANIL

 Marcella Grasso

-IN2P3 deputy scientific director for nuclear physics and applications
+IN2P3 deputy scientific director for nuclear physics and nucleon structure

 Emmanuel Jullien